chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Print details about serving environment

 * *ruok* :
-    Tests if the server is running in a non-error state.
-    When the whitelist enables ruok, the server will respond with `imok` if it is running, otherwise it will not respond at all.
+    Tests if server is running in a non-error state.
+The server will respond with imok if it is running.
+Otherwise it will not respond at all.
-    When ruok is disabled, the server responds with:
-    "ruok is not executed because it is not in the whitelist."
     A response of "imok" does not necessarily indicate that the server has joined the quorum, just that the server process is active and bound to the specified client port.
 Use "stat" for details on